 One of my clients just got the wonderful news that she is pregnant!
 Does she have to eat or exercise differently compared to before?
 Because she is a new client with weight loss goals, it is important that she focus more on eating healthy than dieting, at this point.
-She can continue doing the same exercises in ...Continue Reading →
+She can continue doing the same ...Continue Reading →

 This can be the best time for positive change!
 No, this is not “pigging out” after the show.
 Nor is it time to regain all the body fat you lost before the show.
 It ...Continue Reading →

 1. Drink Up.
 Water, that is.
 Contrary to popular belief, bloating is not a result of consuming too much water—in fact, it’s just the opposite.
 If you’re dehydrated, your body actually holds onto water, increasing puffiness and bloating.
 Drinking water also helps prevent constipation by helping flush waste out of your system and keeping your digestive tract moving.
 Aim ...Continue Reading →